Active learning for data streams: a survey: Online active learning approaches

 The stable classifier has a constant weight $\omega_s=0.5$ and plays a crucial role in trying to learn the overall trend and direction of concept drift.
 Conversely, the dynamic classifiers have gradually decaying weights, according to a damped sliding winding approach where each weight is initialized at $\frac{1}{D}$ and then reduced according to its creation time

 The most recent classifiers are useful in detecting sudden concept drifts and have highest weights while the old dynamic classifiers have lower weights and can help to identify gradual drifts.
 The same pairwise strategy based on an ensemble composed by a stable classifier and D dynamic classifiers was used by \cite{Zhang2022}.
 They modified the original strategy by introducing a reinforcement mechanism to adjust the weights $\omega_d$ according to the prediction performance and the class imbalance issue.
 The weights adjustment strategy is described by Algorithm \ref{alg:4}.
 It should be noted that this procedure is only implemented after the true label $y_t$ has been revealed by the oracle.
 The damped class imbalance ratio (DCIR) value is obtained by taking into account the number of observations for each class collected so far.
 This is expected to be useful when dealing with imbalanced classes.
-With regards to the instance selection criterion, the authors consider a hybrid strategy combining uncertainty sampling and random sampling, since approaches solely based on uncertainty could ignore a concept change that is not close to the boundary.
+With regards to the instance selection criterion, the authors consider a hybrid strategy combining uncertainty sampling and random sampling, since approaches solely based on uncertainty could ignore a concept change that is not close to the boundary. \cite{wozniak2023active} recently proposed another ensemble-based active learning strategy where the data points to be labeled are selected from the current chunk using the budget labeling active learning strategy introduced by \cite{zyblewski2020combination}.
+According to this approach, the learner selects both random and informative data points, where the informativeness is determined using the support function threshold, which in the case of binary classification problems can be interpreted as a distance from the decision boundary.